GigaSpaces-ProfessionalServices/gigaspaces-kafka-connector/README.md

 - Move the generated jar (from the target folder) to the kafka connect connectors lib folder
 - Define the connector configuration as outlined below
 - Schema and type definitions for the data can be expressed via the json file as shown below.
+**Note:** The maven kafka artifacts in the POM file must match the Kafka version.
 **Note:** If you have developed a GigaSpaces data model, you do not have to provide a json file.
 Instead, you can provide the generated jar file containing the relevant POJOs.

 ## Configuration
 ### Gigaspaces connector properties file example:

 ```
 bootstrap.servers=localhost:9092